If you are an advanced user of experiments, this detailed topic is for you. If you primarily use flag rollouts, this topic is not as relevant.

 During bucketing, the SDKs rely on the MurmurHash function to hash the user ID and experiment ID to an integer that maps to a bucket range, which represents a variation.
-MurmurHash is deterministic, so a user ID will always map to the same variation as long as the experiment conditions don’t change.
+MurmurHash is deterministic, so a user ID will always map to the same variation as long as the experiment conditions do not change.
 This also means that any SDK will always output the same variation, as long as user IDs and user attributes are consistently shared between systems.

 For example, imagine you are running an experiment with two variations (A and B), with an experiment traffic allocation of 40%, and a 50/50 distribution between the two variations.
 Optimizely will assign each user a number between 0 and 10000 to determine if they qualify for the experiment, and if so, which variation they will see.
 If they are in buckets 0 to 1999, they see variation A; if they are in buckets 2000 to 3999, they see variation B. If they are in buckets 4000 to 10000, they will not participate in the experiment at all.
 These bucket ranges are deterministic: if a user falls in bucket 1083, they will always be in bucket 1083.